dbartoss/we-sale/README.md

     - instead of LTS because that's a greenfield
 5. Using Svetle Kit for frontend
     - as SPA with possiblity to extend that to PWA in the future
 6. Before the offical release testing on premise
     - Cloud -> TBD, most probably GCP or Digital Ocean

+#### AI

+1. Use Python 3.12
+    - pandas
+    - keras

+#### Backend

+1. Use TypeScript 5.2
+    - Fastify@latest
+    - Node v20

+#### Frontend

+1. Use TypeScript 5.2
+    - Svetle Kit@latest
+    - Vite@latest
+    - Node v20
+    - SPA
+    - PWA (not as MVP)

+#### Package Managers

+1. Due to Bun not being battle-tested and without support for WebSockets we have to leave with Node.js package mangers
+2. Since we need to live without Bun the choice is PNPM due to its great performance and support

+#### Continues Integration

+1. Use CircleCI due to its maturity and great support

+#### Monorepo package manager

+1. Turborepo due to its support to the CircleCI, rising community and great performance

+#### Hosting

+1. Before the official release it will be hosted on premise
+2. Then maybe moved to cloud like GCP or even Digital Ocean due to costs reasons

 ## Maintenance Decisions